jzmejia/crevasse_propagation/README.md

 ## Important
-This model is currently under construction and is not ready for public use.
-We can not guarantee the validity of any model outputs at this time.
+This model is currently under development and is not ready for public use.
+Module is currently unstable and we can not guarantee the validity of results or functionality until version 1 release scheduled for early 2023.